wandb/codesearchnet/README.md

   - Code must be open sourced and clearly licensed.
   - Model must demonstrate an improvement on at least one of the auxilary tests.

  You may notice that we have provided links in the **Notes** section of the leaderboard to a dashboard that shows detailed logging of our training and evaluation metrics, as well as  model artifacts for increased transperency.
 We are utlizing [Weights & Biases](https://www.wandb.com/) (WandB), which is free for open-source projects.
 While logging your models on this system is optional, we encourage participants who want to be included on this leaderboard to provide as much transperency as possible.
-More instructions on how to enable **WandB** are below.

 ## License